-Since launching our Network Greening Initiative in 2009, UJA-Federation of New York has helped our more than 100 beneficiary agencies lighten their carbon footprint while significantly cutting energy costs.
+Since launching our Network Greening Initiative in 2009, UJA-Federation of New York has helped our nearly 100 beneficiary agencies lighten their carbon footprint while significantly cutting energy costs.

 By promoting green practices at our beneficiary agencies and our own headquarters, this greening initiative honors a basic Jewish value — sh'mirat ha-adamah — to protect the world.

 In Our Network

 - Now in its third year, the Jewish Greening Fellows program has helped local beneficiary agencies, synagogues, and Jewish day schools become greener in spirit — and practice.
 Each new cohort, supported by UJA-Federation, has nurtured leaders in the community who are taking practical, cost-effective steps to protect the environment.

 - The Teva Learning Alliance is transforming the way children in our community learn about the environment.
 Supported by UJA-Federation, Teva offers outdoor experiences that are fun, relevant, and steeped in Jewish values that inspire future generations to protect the earth.